Protocol Integrity Audits for Funds & Boards

 Governance modules (same library, different packaging)

-• Mid-Study = during execution under drift/amendment pressure
+• Mid-Study — during execution under drift / adjustment pressure

 Phase A — Design (Before you run it)